 Most people won’t turn down a feed of Spanish mackerel, and in certain parts of the world like the NSW North Coast and Perth Metro, the short window during the year when they can be caught is highly anticipated for this reason.
 One of the most effective techniques on these toothy speedsters is trolling both lures and baits.
 While preferred trolling techniques vary all over Australia, there are a few principals that can be applied anywhere you happen to be fishing for them.

 Firstly, if using lures, there are a few that have proven time and again how deadly they are on Spaniards.
-The Halco Laser Pro series is absolutely synonymous with Spanish mackerel, however the Nomad DTX Minnow range are quickly earning a name as a great mackerel catcher.
+The Halco Laser Pro series is absolutely synonymous with Spanish mackerel, and the Zerek Speed Donkey are our #1 selling hard body for Spanish, however the Nomad DTX Minnow range are quickly earning a name as a great mackerel catcher.
 Zerek’s Pelagic Z is another purpose-built bluewater trolling lure perfect for these predators, and anglers have always reported good success with the Rapala X-Rap Magnum Divebait.

 Of course, targeting such a big toothy animal requires a good single strand wire trace, otherwise gear losses end up being high and your valuable time and money will go to waste.
 Mason Singlestrand Wire Stainless Steel Wire and Halco Singlestrand S/Steel Wire are perfect for mackerel trolling, and can be attached to rings via a Haywire Twist, which is a knot worth learning if planning to take up this challenge.